sxrdcalc/sxrdcalc/README.md

 using either a Levenberg-Marquardt least-squares fit or simulated annealing.

+Please cite Ref.
+[1], if you use the present software package in a research paper.

 ## Requirement
 C compiler (intel, GNU, etc. )
 GNU scientific library